bemanproject/beman/README.md

 ### About the Name

-The Beman project is named in memory of Beman Dawes - co-founder of [Boost](https://www.boost.org).
+The Beman Project is named in memory of Beman Dawes - co-founder of [Boost](https://www.boost.org).

 ### Documentation